chenxizhang/openai-quickstart-web-node/README.md

    ```

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
 For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).

+## Production

+1. The live site is here <https://proud-hill-094396600.2.azurestaticapps.net/>